Calling Your Name (E-Type song): Music video

 The accompanying music video for "Calling Your Name" is filmed in a church.
 E-Type plays as the bridegroom that is going to be married.
 He stands by the altar, by a priest (played by renowned Swedish actor Per Oscarsson), waiting for his bride to arrive at the church.
 The bride arrives and walks down the aisle holding hands with her father.
 The church is crowded.
 When the priest asks the man if he wants to marry his bride, E-Type changes his mind and runs out of the church.
 The bride is left in shock by the altar, crying by the priest.
 The video doesn't feature Nana Hedin or Jessica Folcker.

-"Calling Your Name" was later published on E-Type's official YouTube channel in March 2016, and had generated more than 4.1 million views as of January 2023.
+"Calling Your Name" was later published on E-Type's official YouTube channel in 2016, and had generated more than 4.1 million views as of January 2023.